-Our dependence upon outside suppliers for our raw materials, including aluminum, steel, petroleum-related products and other purchased component parts, leaves us subject to changes in price and delays in receiving supplies of such materials or parts.
+Our dependence upon outside suppliers for our raw materials, including aluminum, steel, petroleum-related products and other purchased component parts, leaves us subject to changes in price (including as a result of the imposition of tariffs) and delays in receiving supplies of such materials or parts.

-We are dependent upon outside suppliers for our raw material needs and other purchased component parts, and although we believe that these suppliers will continue to meet our requirements and specifications, and that alternative sources of supply are available, events beyond our control could have an adverse effect on the cost or availability of raw materials and component parts.
+We are dependent upon outside suppliers for our raw material needs and other purchased component parts, and events beyond our control could have an adverse effect on the cost or availability of raw materials and component parts.
 Steel, aluminum, fuel and other commodity prices have historically experienced high volatility depending on market conditions and global demand.
+Price increases or changes in payment terms from our suppliers of raw materials or component parts could impact our ability to secure necessary raw materials or component parts, or to secure such materials and parts at favorable prices.
+In addition, pricing of raw materials, such as steel and aluminum, may be impacted by the level of tariffs imposed on imports.
+President Trump has indicated an intention to impose tariffs on imported steel of 25% and on imported aluminum of 10%.
+The Company uses a substantial amount of imported steel and aluminum in its products.
+Details regarding the applicability of any tariffs that may be enacted have not been established at this time.
+If these tariffs are enacted and apply to materials imported by the Company, then the price of such imported materials will increase substantially and the price of U.S. made steel and aluminum can also be expected to increase substantially.
+In this case, the Company would consider attempting to offset these increases through price increases (including as a result of new tariffs) could be offset in this manner.
+In any event, price increases require a long lead time for the Company to implement with its customers while the higher material costs would be felt much sooner.
+As a result, there is a substantial risk that the Company's financial performance and competitive position could be materially adversely impacted by the imposition of these tariffs and by higher prices generally.

-Shipment delays, unexpected price increases or changes in payment terms from our suppliers of raw materials or component parts could impact our ability to secure necessary raw materials or component parts, or to secure such materials and parts at favorable prices.
-To partially offset price increases for raw materials and component parts, we have, from time to time, implemented general price increases and cost surcharges.
-While we have attempted to pass these increased costs on to our customers, there can be no assurance that we will be able to continue to do so.
-Additionally, demand for our products could be negatively affected by the unavailability of truck chassis, which are manufactured by third parties and are frequently supplied by us, or are purchased separately by our distributors or by towing operators.
-Although we believe that sources of our raw materials and component parts will continue to be adequate to meet our requirements and that alternative sources are available, shortages, price increases or delays in shipments of our raw materials and component parts could have a material adverse effect on our financial performance, competitive position and reputation.
+Demand for our products also could be negatively affected by supply delays of truck chassis and other component parts used in our products.
+Our third party suppliers' ability to supply us with truck chassis and component parts is limited by their available capacity to manufacture the component parts we require.
+We have experienced supply delays and limitations for component parts during the latter part of 2017.
+If these delays continue or worsen, our customers may reduce their purchase levels with us and/or seek alternative solutions to meet their demand.
+At this time, we believe that sources of our raw materials and component parts will continue to be adequate to meet our requirements and that alternative sources are available.
+However, shortages, price increases or delays in shipments of our raw materials and component parts could have a material adverse effect on our financial performance, competitive position and reputation.